ceph/ceph/doc/config-cluster/ceph-conf.rst

 ``host`` and ``addr`` Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The `Hardware Recommendations <../hardware-recommendations>`_ section
+The :doc:`/install/hardware-recommendations` section provides some hardware guidelines for
-provides some hardware guidelines for configuring the cluster.
-It is possible
+configuring the cluster.
+It is possible for a single host to run
-for a single host to run multiple daemons.
-For example, a single host with
+multiple daemons.
+For example, a single host with multiple disks or
-multiple disks or RAIDs may run one ``ceph-osd`` for each disk or RAID.
+RAIDs may run one ``ceph-osd`` for each disk or RAID.
+Additionally, a
-Additionally, a host may run both a ``ceph-mon`` and an ``ceph-osd`` daemon
+host may run both a ``ceph-mon`` and an ``ceph-osd`` daemon on the
-on the same host.
+same host.
 Ideally, you will have a host for a particular type of
 process.
-For example, one host may run ``ceph-osd`` daemons, another host
+For example, one host may run ``ceph-osd`` daemons, another
-may run a ``ceph-mds`` daemon, and other hosts may run ``ceph-mon`` daemons.
+host may run a ``ceph-mds`` daemon, and other hosts may run
+``ceph-mon`` daemons.

 Each host has a name identified by the ``host`` setting, and a network
 location (i.e., domain name or IP address) identified by the ``addr``